ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## user_directories {#user_directories}

 The path to the users config files.
+If `user_directories` is specified, the path from `users_config` won't be used.

 The `user_directories` section can contain any number of items, the order of the items means their precedence.